Isabell Rustad tackles 2023 Porsche Sprint Cup Scandinavia in GT3 Cup

-After a double-podium in a one-off in 2022, Norwegian young talent Isabell Rustad will contest the Scandinavian Porsche Sprint Challenge, in her first full season of GT4 racing.
+After a double-podium in a one-off in 2022, Norwegian young talent Isabell Rustad will contest the Scandinavian Porsche Sprint Challenge, switching to the Porsche 911 GT3 Cup operated by Fragus Motorsport.

 The Scandinavian Porsche Sprint Challenge had its first ever female participant last year – and will have its first full-time female entry in 2023, as 17-year-old Isabell Rustad is set to return after making headlines when finishing twice on the podium in her guest appearance at Rudskogen, in what was also her GT4 debut.